A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Design of

 Per Figure~\ref{Fig_detection}, during the training process, the re-classification model receives the output of the generator model $\big(\mathcal{G}(x)\big)$ and verification model $\big(F_V(x)\big)$ with their cross-entropy loss $\big(\mathcal{L}(\mathcal{G}(x), F_V(x))\big)$.
 It also takes the compatibility label between the \tea and \stu models, \ie $\mathcal{Y}_c$, which signifies the correctness of the outputs of these models and their similarity.
 Using these inputs, we defined the re-classification model's loss as the cross entropy between the output of the re-classification model and $\mathcal{Y}_c$ as:

 where $\mathcal{Y}_c \in \{C1, C2, C3, C4, C5\}$.

 After training the attack detection and re-classification models using the proposed GAN, the service provider shares them with the clients.
-Thus, allowing the clients to independently validate the results of the outsourced workloads.
+Thus, allowing the clients to independently validate the results of the MLaaS inference task, executed by the edge server.